Identity Resolution and Entity Mastering for the Enterprise Context Layer

 Unstable entity IDs create a subtler but equally persistent problem.
 When a re-mastering run produces new IDs, reports lose continuity, caches go stale, and API integrations fail silently.
 The failure is quiet: no error messages, just slowly diverging data across systems that once agreed.
 ID stability has to be a design constraint from day one, because retrofitting it after downstream systems have already stored references is painful.

 Opaque scoring undermines the human governance layer.
 If stewards cannot see why a match was proposed or why a survivorship rule selected a particular value, they cannot make informed approval or override decisions.
-The system becomes a black box that people rubber-stamp or, worse, ignore.
+The system becomes a black box that people rubber-stamp or ignore.

-A related pattern is the team that reports a 98% match accuracy rate while serving entities that violate business rules.
+A related pattern is the team that reports a 98 percent match accuracy rate while serving entities that violate business rules.
 Match accuracy and entity validity are different metrics.
 Without post-merge validation, high match scores can mask semantically broken output.

 Finally, survivorship rules that never get updated degrade quietly.
-Source quality shifts, new systems come online, and the relative trustworthiness of different sources changes over months and years.
+Source quality shifts, new systems come online, and the relative trustworthiness of different sources changes over time.
 Survivorship governance needs periodic review, ideally triggered by data quality metrics rather than calendar reminders.

 A practical operating model